In this exclusive Œditorial, we speak to electronic music artist BIIA about her shapeshifting persona, Portuguese culture and new EP Human Skin

 Emanating from Iberian mythology, Enchanted Mouras (Moura Encantada) are supernatural beings believed to guard liminal spaces and hidden treasures.
-Appearing only at dusk or during the summer solstice, folktales often depict them near caves, fountains and wells, adorned in jewels, combing their long hair.
+Appearing only at dusk or during the summer solstice, folktales often depict them near caves, fountains and wells, adorned in jewels and combing their long hair.
 Though captivating, a cloud of melancholy hangs over Mouras as they wait to be freed from the spaces and occult spells they are bound to.

 Whether seen as cursed princesses or pagan deities in disguise, Mouras remain timeless symbols of mystery, transformation and the enduring allure of Portugal’s landscape.
-Their stories – sometimes romantic and other times tragic – have been passed down through generations, evolving with each retelling.
-Even today, they continue to shape literature, music, and art across Portugal.
+Their stories — sometimes romantic and at other times tragic — have been passed down through generations, evolving with each retelling.
+Even today, they continue to shape literature, music and art across Portugal.

 Given the synergy between these two divinely feminine figures, for this Œditorial, we have envisioned BIIA as an Enchanted Moura.